Profundity of the Punditry: Florence Quadruple Whammy - Guido Fawkes

 Over at the Telegraph they has this top pre-speech scoop:

 Except it didn’t come true, there was no mention of this in the speech.
+Boris seemed happy too, rather than on the verge of resigning.
 Doh!

 What about all those Remain pundits who said again and again that May had dropped her view that “no deal is better than a bad deal”?
 Asked by Laura K, May confirmed this was still her position.
 Doh!